 When the question asked is, what causes high blood pressure, the answers are not always easy to spot.
 Yet, doctors do know how to treat this condition successfully in most situations.

 If you may be at risk, doctor monitoring is the best method to overcoming the condition.
+Also research on how you may be able to self heal from this chronic disease.

 How has your life changed since being diagnosed with high blood pressure?
 What do you do to lower it and keep yourself health?